JensDll/vue3-form-validation/README.md

 * :milky_way: **Written in TypeScript**
 * :fallen_leaf: **Light weight**

-Note this is still WIP, but a working prototype is currently available and can be used.
+Note this is still WIP.
+But a working prototype is currently available and can be used.

 ```bash
 npm i vue3-form-validation